 -Best time to contact you

-A Southwest Behavior Health Services Scheduler will be in contact with you within 2 business days to schedule the next available appointment with the on-site Counselor.
-Appointments will be seen in the SCNM Medical Center.
+A Southwest Behavior Health Services Scheduler will be in contact with you within 2 business days to schedule the next available appointment.
+Appointments can be either in person on campus in the SCNM Medical Center or Online through their TeleMed program.
+(NOTICE: Due to the current pandemic, all appointments are TeleMed until full campus operations resume.)

 Alcoholics Anonymous (AA)